HackYourFuture/React/week1/lesson-plan.md

 - Passed down using an identifier, a self-defined attribute name
 - Can be given to multiple instances of components

-## State vs. Props
+## State
-- Both props and state are plain JavaScript objects
 - State holds all the dynamic data of the app
-- Whenever data from the state object gets passed down it becomes a prop
 - State can only be defined in class-based components
-- While props can be widespread, state should only be defined in the top parent component
+- Initialization of state in constructor
+- Easy example is changing state with `setTimeout`

+Both props and state are plain JavaScript objects

 Teacher suggestion:
 - Make a jquery app first and then change it into dom